bullocke/AREA2/docs/definitions.rst

 Precision
 In the context of estimation, Cochran (1977, p.
 16) states that because “of the difficulty of ensuring that no unsuspected bias enters into estimates [sic], we will usually speak of the precision of an estimate instead of its accuracy.
-Accuracy refers to the size of deviations from the true mean μ, whereas precision refers to the size of deviations from the mean m obtained by repeated application of the sampling procedure.”
+Accuracy refers to the size of deviations from the true mean math:`\mu`, whereas precision refers to the size of deviations from the mean m obtained by repeated application of the sampling procedure.”
 In the context of this document, we often characterize the precision of an estimate with a 95% confidence interval – the larger the interval the less the precision (and greater the uncertainty).

 Probability distribution function (PDF)